 If you are not using a headset, you can talk handsfree using your speaker and microphone.
 You can also use the speakerphone for on-hook dialing, call monitoring, and background music.

 Mute Button

 To mute the microphone so that you can hear the other party, but they cannot hear you (this does not put them on hold):

-Press MUTE or the MUTE menu button.
+Press MUTE .

 To return to the call: